rpitv/rpitv-player/README.md

 ```

 where `globalTitles` is appended to each video's `titleList`, and `titleDuration` is the
-time for which each title is shown before proceeding to the next.
+time for which each title is shown before proceeding to the next (in milliseconds).

 When creating or removing JSON files, follow up with a `sudo service rpitv-player restart`.
 The script caches the list of files so it's necessary to do this before changes will be seen.